Noodles & Company Animal Welfare Commitment

 We are pleased to announce that we are broadening and strengthening our company’s long-term commitment to practice as well as advance the important cause of higher welfare, sustainable animal farming.
-In partnership with the respected international animal welfare organization Compassion in World Farming, we have committed to improved conditions for our entire broiler chicken supply by the year 2024.

 Over the years, Noodles has advanced the principles of sustainable, humane animal farming through several key initiatives:

 Pigs: 100% of our pork comes from sows raised in group housing systems.

 Implemented in 2012 our pork program includes the mandatory use of group housing for the majority of each sows’ pregnancy.
 We continue to seek out suppliers who are working to eliminate the use of crates entirely.

 In 2015 we transitioned to bacon that meets the same requirements.

 Our pork program also ensures that antibiotics are never used subtherapeutically or for growth promotion, but that animals are treated in the case that they are sick and require treatment.

 Laying Hens: We are currently 100% cage-free across our supply chain.

 In 2013, we fully transitioned our liquid egg purchases to eggs laid in a cage-free environment